Ph.D., economics, and M.B.A., The University of Chicago Booth School of Business; A.B., economics, Harvard University

 Summary of Experience

 Dr. Lu specializes in the application of microeconomics, econometrics, and statistical methods to complex litigation matters.
 She has conducted analyses of antitrust and competition issues across a range of industries, including health care and consumer products.
-In merger investigations, Dr. Lu has supported experts for the US Department of Justice (DOJ) and the Federal Trade Commission (FTC).
+In merger investigations, Dr. Lu has supported experts for the US Department of Justice (DOJ) and the Federal Trade Commission (FTC) in analyses of proposed mergers in the health care and consumer finance industries.
 She has also supported experts on issues related to intellectual property and commercial litigation in industries such as pharmaceuticals, biotech, and telecommunications.
 Dr. Lu’s research has been published in multiple peer-reviewed journals, including the American Economic Journal: Applied Economics and the American Journal of Health Economics.

 State vs. Local Management of Pension Assets: Effects of the Massachusetts Chapter 68 Public Pension Reform

 Disease severity at the time of initial cognitive assessment is related to prior health-care resource use burden

 Summary of the Federal Trade Commission Workshop: "A Health Check on COPAs: Assessing the Impact of Certificates of Public Advantage in Healthcare Markets''

 American Health Lawyers Association, August 2019